rondalefloyd/pos_system/README.md

   pyinstaller --onefile --add-data "template;template" --add-data "src;src" --noconsole --name=POS main.py
   ```
 3. To run the 'POS.exe', make sure the computer has the following:
-  a.
-Google Drive for desktop
+  - Google Drive for desktop
     - The Gmail account's Google Drive should contain the following folders:
       - csv
         - product.csv ('item_list.gsheet' exported as 'product.csv')